joeshirey/JSRepoAnalysis/README.md

 ## Command-Line Arguments

 * `file_link`: (Optional) The path to the code file or directory to analyze.
 * `--from-csv`: (Optional) The path to a CSV file with GitHub links to process.
 * `--regen`: Forces the tool to re-analyze files and update the corresponding record in BigQuery.
 * `--db <table_name>`: Overrides the `BIGQUERY_TABLE` environment variable.
 * `--reprocess-log <log_file_path>`: Reprocesses files listed in the specified error log.
 * `--eval-only`: Analyzes a single file and prints the results to the console without saving to BigQuery.
 * `--workers`: The number of parallel threads to use for cloning and processing.

 ## Project Structure

-*   `main.py`: The main entry point for the command-line tool.
+* `main.py`: Main entry point for the command-line tool.
-*   `config.py`: Manages environment variables and configuration settings.
+* `config.py`: Manages environment variables and configuration.
-*   `setup.py`: The setup script for the project, used for packaging and distribution.
+* `setup.py`: Setup script for packaging and distribution.
-*   `docs/`: Contains the Product Requirements and Technical Design documents.
+* `docs/`: Contains Product Requirements and Technical Design documents.
-*   `strategies/`: Contains the language-specific analysis strategies.
+* `strategies/`: Contains language-specific analysis strategies.
-*   `tools/`: Contains the core logic for file processing, Git integration, and AI evaluation.
+* `tools/`: Core logic for file processing, Git integration, and AI evaluation.
-*   `utils/`: Contains utility modules for logging, exception handling, and data classes.
+* `utils/`: Utility modules for logging, exceptions, and data classes.
-*   `prompts/`: Contains the text files used as templates for the AI evaluation prompts.
+* `prompts/`: Templates for AI evaluation prompts.
-*   `inventory.csv`: A sample CSV file for use with the `--from-csv` flag.
+* `inventory.csv`: Sample CSV file for use with the `--from-csv` flag.
-*   `inventory-test.csv`, `inventory-test2.csv`, `inventory-test3.csv`, `inventory-test4.csv`: Smaller test files for development.